This Vegan Ramen recipe is made with a flavorful miso mushroom broth, crispy tofu, bok choy, shiitake mushrooms, and ramen noodles.

 - Make the BROTH: Over medium-high heat, saute the onion in 1 tablespoon oil until tender about 3 minutes.
 Turn heat to medium, add the smashed garlic cloves and continue cooking the onions until they are deeply golden brown.
 Add the veggie stock, water, dried shiitakes, a sheet of kombu (rinsed) and mirin.
 Bring to a Simmer.

 - Simmer for 25-30 minutes uncovered on med heat, then remove the Kombu.
 Add the miso, and pepper to taste.
-Adjust salt to your liking (feel free to add salt, soy or more miso).
+Adjust salt to your liking (feel free to add salt, soy sauce or more miso).
 Keep warm.
 FYI: If this reduces too much it may become salty…. simply add a little water to taste.

 Assemble Ramen Bowls: